dresden-ocl/dresdenocl/README.md

 More information is also available at the [Toolkit Website](http://dresden-ocl.org/).

 ##Build and run the source code
-For this guide, Eclipse 4.4.1 and Java 6 has been used.
+We develop with Eclipse 4.4.1 and Java 6.
+However, TravisCI tests Dresden OCL althought against Java 7.

 __Prerequisites__: